- Home

 North Florida Regional Water Supply Partnership/Eastern Planning Region

-The north Florida regional planning area covers 14 counties within the Districts Eastern Planning Region and Region 1 of the St. Johns River Water Management District.
-The first-ever regional water supply plan for those north Florida counties was adopted in 2017 and was developed through a highly collaborative process among the Suwannee River and St. Johns River water management districts and the Florida Department of Environmental Protection (DEP), local governments, public supply utilities, environmental advocates, and other stakeholders.
+The North Florida regional planning area covers 14 counties within the Districts Eastern Planning Region and Region 1 of the St. Johns River Water Management District.
+The first-ever regional water supply plan for those North Florida counties was adopted in 2017 and was developed through a highly collaborative process among the Suwannee River and St. Johns River water management districts and the Florida Department of Environmental Protection (DEP), local governments, public supply utilities, environmental advocates, and other stakeholders.
+Beginning in 2020, the Districts worked with stakeholders to update to the 2017 North Florida Regional Water Supply Plan (2015-2035) (NFRWSP).
+The 2023 NFRWSP (2020-2045) assesses current and projected water needs in the NFRWSP area, the potential impacts of groundwater withdrawals on natural systems, and identifies sufficient project options to sustain water resources and related natural systems through the planning horizon (2045).

 Western Planning Region

 The District’s Western Planning Region includes Dixie, Lafayette, Madison, Taylor and part of Jefferson and Levy counties.
-The District is currently working on the development of the first regional Water Supply Assessment and Plan for these counties and is in the stakeholder review process.
+The District has completed the first regional Water Supply Assessment and Plan for these counties, and it was approved by the Governing Board.

 Upcoming Meetings